 - Social Services and Carer Support

-The programme lasts for Eight weeks.
-At the start of the programme you will receive an information booklet with a timetable for you to take home.
+The programme lasts for eight weeks.
+At the start of the programme patients receive an information booklet with a timetable to take home.
 The programme consists of two sessions per week, each session lasting about three hours.

 What will happen?

-You will then come twice a week for 8 weeks.
 Part of each session will be spent exercising.
-Although you may not have exercised for some time, please do not worry.
-The exercises are simple and a member of staff monitors you at all times and adjusts the exercises to suit you and still improve your fitness.
-Each exercise is done at your own pace as best as you can.
+The exercises are simple and a member of staff will be there at all times to adjust the exercises to suit each person to improve their fitness.
+Each exercise is done at the patient’s own pace.

 The second component is an informal learning and discussion session.
-We aim to help you understand more about your breathing problem and how to cope with it.
-The booklet you receive at the start of the programme covers all the talks and goes into more detail so you will be able to refer back to it at anytime.
+The aim is to help people understand more about their breathing problem and how to cope with it.
+The booklet issued at the start of the programme covers all the talks and goes into more detail and can be referred back to at any time.

 Some patients feel that although they would like to benefit from exercising, they do not want to attend an exercise programme due to various reasons.
-If this is the case then we are able to start you off at home with exercising and encourage you to carry on by yourself.
+If this is the case then the team is able to start patients off at home with exercising and encouragement to carry on at home.

-Pulmonary Rehabilitation does not end when you finish the programme.
-You will be encouraged to continue to exercise at home or at a local Gym.
-We have therefore put together a Maintenance Programme.
-This will give you the opportunity to continue exercising, still under the supervision of someone who has an understanding of your breathing problem and help you to continue to improve your fitness.
+Pulmonary Rehabilitation does not end when on completion of the programme.
+Exercise at home or at a local Gym is encouraged.
+The team have put together a Maintenance Programme to help with this.
+It will give the opportunity for continued exercising, under continued supervision of someone who has an understanding of the patient’s breathing problem to help encourage to improvement in fitness.
 The maintenance classes are held at HALO Leisure.

 Breathe Easy Support Group

 Breathe Easy is a national support group for people with breathing problems.
-The support group is run by members themselves with the support of the British Lung Foundation.
-This enables each group the opportunity to support each other as they see fit but most groups usually organise social events and learning activities of interest to their members.
+The support group is run by members themselves with the support of the British Lung Foundation (BLF).
+This enables each group the opportunity to support each other as they see fit.
+Most groups usually organise social events and learning activities of interest to their members.